3jane/tindicators/CONTRIBUTING.md

 - [localbuffer.h](./utils/localbuffer.h)
 - [buffer.h](./utils/buffer.h)

+Add a custom option setter in `benchmark2.c` if needed.

 ## 6. Add a precomputed test

 Consider adding a precomputed testcase to `tests/extra.txt` if the author provides one.
 It's often not the case, and we currently don't do anything about it, but ultimately, we will need to resolve this in one way or another.